lariosm/TeamMNM/contribute.md

 # Project Contribution Guidelines

 ## Software Construction Process
 We are following the Agile SCRUM process, and also processes explained in the Discipline Agile Delivery book.
 We follow a two-week sprint cycle that involves daily SCRUM meetings, weekly sprint planning sessions, and end of sprint review and retrospective.
-To be apart of MNM Solutions these processes and lifecycles are required.
+To be a part of MNM Solutions these processes and lifecycles are required.

 ## Coding Guidelines